Best Day Hiking Backpack: 2023 10 Top Models

 This ultralight pack is available in several sizes (18L-55L), but we found that the 22L version offered more than enough space for even longer day hikes.

-The Flash 22 also weighs only 13 ounces, making it the second lightest pack in our review after the Sea to Summit Ultra-Sil Nano (1 oz.).
+The Flash 22 weighs only 13 ounces, making it the second lightest pack in our review after the Sea to Summit Ultra-Sil Nano (1 oz.).
 However, compared to the Ultra-Sil Nano the Flash 22 is a far more comfortable carry, especially with heavyish loads.

 This pack also has a decent feature set for such a light daypack backpack.
 It has an internal hydration sleeve, a duo of tool loops, stash side pockets, a removable hipbelt, and side compression straps that can also be used to lash gear to the pack’s exterior.